mdumke/hadoop-example/1-single-node-setup/README.md

 # Hadoop Single Node Setup
 Without worrying too much about conceptual details upfront, let's install Hadoop 3.2.1 through its binaries and see how far we get with playing around a little bit.
-We will, in broad steps, follow the [official guide](https://hadoop.apache.org/docs/r3.2.1/hadoop-project-dist/hadoop-common/SingleCluster.html) for setting up Hadoop on a single computer.
+In broad outline, we will follow the [official guide](https://hadoop.apache.org/docs/r3.2.1/hadoop-project-dist/hadoop-common/SingleCluster.html) for setting up Hadoop on a single computer.

 ```markdown
 # prerequisites